 - Heat olive oil in a cast iron skillet over medium-high heat.

 - Meanwhile, season each filet with salt and pepper and lightly dredge in flour, shaking off any excess.
-Sear filets two minutes, flip and sear for 2 more minutes.
+Sear trout two minutes, flip and sear for 2 more minutes.

-- Add the juice from the orange, capers, and chopped tarragon.
-Let simmer for about 2 minutes, mixing by shaking the skillet.
+- Turn heat to low and whisk in the juice from the orange, capers, and chopped tarragon.
+Let simmer for about 2 minutes.

-- Return trout filets to the skillet and sear for an additional minute per side.
-Serve with brown butter sauce drizzled over each filet.
+- Return trout to the skillet and sear for an additional minute per side.
+Serve with brown butter sauce drizzled over each piece of trout.